watson/ipp-printer/README.md

 - `name` - Optional name of the printer (defaults to `Node JS`)
 - `port` - Optional port the printer should listen on (defaults to a random available port)

+Note that the IPP standard specifies port 631 as the default IPP port, but most IPP clients are fine with connecting to another port.

 ### Event: job